mate-academy/todo-list-test-task/README.md

 1. Table with tags names, links for updating,  and deletion.
 2. Button to add a new tag.

-Of course, pages for adding tags and tasks must be also implemented.
+Of course, pages for adding tags and todo_list must be also implemented.

 A tag list page should look like this:
 ![](https://mate-academy-images.s3.eu-central-1.amazonaws.com/python_exam_second_scr_1c4563cb17.png)